-Your care plan may include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for uterine cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue, called a margin, during an operation.
 It is typically the first treatment used for uterine cancer.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have (see “Side effects of surgery” below).
+A surgical gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have (see “Side effects of surgery,” below).
 Learn more about the basics of cancer surgery.

 Common surgical procedures for uterine cancer include:

 Hysterectomy.
 Depending on the extent of the cancer, the surgeon will perform either a simple hysterectomy (removal of the uterus and cervix) or a radical hysterectomy (removal of the uterus, cervix, the upper part of the vagina, and nearby tissues).
 For patients who have been through menopause, the surgeon will typically also perform a bilateral salpingo-oophorectomy, which is the removal of both fallopian tubes and ovaries.